sahilmcompro/broken-images-test/.github/ISSUE_TEMPLATE/new-development.md

 * [✅|❌] Added one of the following label: "New-Feature", "Refactoring", OR "Experimental".
 * [✅|❌] Added label for the APP: "Dashboard"
 * [✅|❌] Added the applicable labels: "Read-Scenario" OR "Write-Scenario"?
-* [✅|❌] Are you planning to use some special features such as Permanent cached images, sprites, etc?
-If yes, have you mentioned them clearly in the description?
 * [✅|❌] Are you planning to run WPT tests after this update?
 * [✅|❌] Are you planning to run WPT tests of the whole APP after this update?